Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery

 Multiple methods from the \rl literature build an intrinsic reward with \mi to learn a diverse set of skills.
-They are similar in spirit to \diayn and can be adapted, along the same lines as what is done for \smerl, to also use extrinsic rewards. \vic \cite{Gregor2016} originally introduced \mi for skill discovery.
-Most recent efforts in the skill-discovery \rl literature focus on ways to extend \diayn and \dads to improve the state coverage of the learned skills using several methods \cite{durugkar2021wasserstein, campos2020edl}, such as contrastive learning \cite{laskin2022cic} and adding constraints to the skills \cite{hansen2021entropic, kamienny2021direct}.
-Nevertheless, the authors of \cite{zahavy2021discovering} introduce an original approach where the intrinsic rewards are defined based on successors features rather than \mi to induce diversity.
+They are similar in spirit to \diayn and can be adapted, along the same lines as what is done for \smerl, to use extrinsic rewards. \citet{Gregor2016} originally introduced \mi for skill discovery.
+Most recent efforts in the skill-discovery \rl literature focus on ways to extend \diayn and \dads to improve the state coverage of the learned skills by using contrastive learning~\citep{laskin2022cic}, adding constraints to the skills~\citep{hansen2021entropic, kamienny2021direct}, or changing the loss function~\citep{durugkar2021wasserstein}.
+Nevertheless, \citet{zahavy2021discovering} introduced an original approach where the intrinsic rewards are defined based on successors features rather than \mi.
 We choose \diayn, \dads, and \smerl as baselines in our experiments as they are the most widely used \rl methods for skill discovery at the time of writing.
-There also exist methods based on tools other than \mi that strive to evolve a diverse population of \rl agents, such as \cite{zhou2022continuously, parker2020effective, zhang2019learning, masood2019diversity}, but these studies mostly consider diversity as a means to increase performance w.r.t. the rewards, whereas \diayn, \smerl, and \dads are evaluated on pure diversity, on adaptation tasks, or in hierarchical learning settings.
+There also exist methods based on tools other than \mi that strive to evolve a diverse population of \rl agents, such as \citet{zhou2022continuously, parker2020effective, zhang2019learning, masood2019diversity}, but these studies mostly consider diversity as a means to increase performance w.r.t. the rewards, whereas \diayn, \smerl, and \dads are evaluated on pure diversity, on adaptation tasks, or in hierarchical learning settings.